Croatian People's Party – Liberal Democrats: Modern party

-In the November 2007 elections the party ran on its own and got around 7% of the vote and 7 seats in the Croatian Sabor.
+In the November 2007 elections, the party ran on its own and got around 7% of the vote and 7 seats in the Croatian Sabor.
 It remained in the opposition.
 In April 2008 Radimir Čačić was elected as party chair after defeating Dragutin Lesar (MP).
 Lesar left the party, first acting as an independent MP, but then founded a splinter party, Croatian Laburists in March 2010.
 Zlatko Horvat MP left the party as well.

-In 2011 elections, HNS participated in centre-left Kukuriku coalition spearheaded by SDP.
+In the 2011 elections, HNS participated in centre-left Kukuriku coalition spearheaded by SDP.
 After the coalition won, HNS entered the cabinet and held posts of foreign relations, commerce, culture etc. Čačić was reelected as a party chairman again in March 2012.
 After he was sentenced to a prison term due to a traffic accident in which two people died, he resigned from the cabinet and was forced to leave the party.
 Vesna Pusić was elected as party president in 2013.
 On 21 September 2014 about 200 members from HNS Zagreb and Varaždin branches each left the party in order to form liberal and centrist People's Party - Reformists under Radimir Čačić's leadership.

 HNS held the same alliance in the parliamentary elections of 2015 and 2016 as a part of SDP-led People's coalition, switching to opposition.
-After the party chairman Ivan Vrdoljak and the party's general board decided to enter the government with centre-right Croatian Democratic Union (HDZ) and support Andrej Plenkovic's cabinet in the parliament (overriding the opposition of party's presidency), in June 2017 four MPs and the only MEP (Jozo Radoš) left the party to create left of the centre Civic Liberal Alliance.
+After the party chairman Ivan Vrdoljak and the party's general board decided to enter the government with centre-right Croatian Democratic Union (HDZ) and support Andrej Plenkovic's cabinet in the parliament (overriding the opposition of party's presidency), in June 2017, four MPs and the only MEP (Jozo Radoš) left the party to create left of the centre Civic Liberal Alliance.
 This splinter also resulted in numerous party members and branch leaders leaving the party, either to join Civic Liberal Alliance or other parties.
-In October 2018, MP Marija Puh left the party fraction in the parliament to join Milan Bandic's party, reducing the fraction further down to just 4 MPs.
+In October 2018, MP Marija Puh left the party fraction in the parliament to join Milan Bandic's party, reducing the fraction further down to just four MPs.

+In the run-up to the 2024 Croatian parliamentary election, HNS-LD decided to run together with HDZ, nominating a total of 4 candidates in 4 electoral units.